 How Bad are Whippets?

 The “laughing gas” in the whippets is used as a recreational drug and often abused for its intense euphoria.
 Some people inhale it straight from whipped cream dispensers.
 People abuse nitrous oxide because they don’t think it can have serious consequences and don’t consider it drug abuse.

 One of them is the fact that there is no control over the purity of nitrous oxide in whippets, which means that it can be lethal at any time if you have too much or too little or if it is contaminated with other substances like butane.

 The other danger associated with whippets is that they can cause long-term cognitive impairment and brain damage because they impair your ability to think clearly and make decisions by disrupting

 The gas inside whippets is nitrous oxide.
 Which is not only a dangerous inhalant but also a dissociative anesthetic that can give the users a strong “high” feeling that is incredibly short-lived.
-It can affect health in negative ways through both inhalations as well as skin and eye contact with the liquid or concentrated gas.
+It can affect health in negative ways through both inhalations and skin and eye contact with liquid or concentrated gas.